NVlabs/RADIO/README.md

-Probing 3D Awareness: we use the code from [Probing the 3D Awareness of Visual Foundation Models](https://github.com/mbanani/probe3d) and evaluate our RADIO model and its teachers on monocular depth, surface normals and multi-view correspondance tasks, using the NAVI dataset.
+Probing 3D Awareness: we use the code from [Probing the 3D Awareness of Visual Foundation Models](https://github.com/mbanani/probe3d) and evaluate our RADIO model and its teachers on monocular depth, surface normals and multi-view correspondence tasks, using the NAVI dataset.
 For each task we report the accuracy, averaged over all thresholds.
 RADIO preserves features of DINOv2 and performs much better than CLIP analogs.